ShenCiao/CialloVulkan/README.md

 ## How to Compile

-Ciallo is not ready for everybody to participate in yet.
+Take my great appreciation for your willingness to help on development.
+But Ciallo is not ready for everybody to participate in yet.
+Contact me if you have profound knowledge in one of these areas: DCC/paint software architecture, blender grease pencil, computational geometry, shader graph/node system.

 ### Windows